CORE -- A Cell-Level Coarse-to-Fine Image Registration Engine for Multi-stain Image Alignment: Supplementary Information

 \item \textbf{Launch the viewer.} Start the TIAViz interface using the \texttt{tiavisualize} command, either from the command line or within a Python notebook, specifying the paths to the \texttt{slides} and \texttt{overlays} directories.

-\item \textbf{Registration visualisation.} From the \texttt{slides} dropdown in the top-left panel, first select the source slide.
-After this, choose the deformation field from the \texttt{overlay} dropdown; the deformation will be applied to the source slide within a few seconds.
-Next, select the target slide from the \texttt{Overlay} dropdown to display it on top of the registered source.
-Use the right-hand panel to adjust the alpha values of both layers to achieve optimal visualisation of the alignment.
+\item \textbf{Registration visualization.} From the \texttt{slides} drop-down in the top-left panel, first select the source slide.
+After this, choose the deformation field from the \texttt{overlay} drop-down; the deformation will be applied to the source slide within a few seconds.
+Next, select the target slide from the \texttt{Overlay} drop-down to display it on top of the registered source.
+Use the right-hand panel to adjust the alpha values of both layers to achieve optimal visualization of the alignment.

 \end{enumerate}